kimseung-gc/Pioneer_Mart/README.md

 Sprint 02 planning (named sprint_02_planning.md) can be found in the link in markdown file in the sprint_reports folder.

+## Testing

+We are using pytest, flake8, and mypy in order to test our back-end code.

 ## Bibliography

 1. Etsy.
 2025.
 Etsy: Shop for Handmade, Vintage, Custom, and Unique Gifts.
 Retrieved February 13, 2025,